hkt01/photo-browser/README.md

 # photo-browser

-Example app of a simple photo browser
+Example app of a simple photo browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).